dmbarbour/glas/docs/GlasObject.md

                    d /\     [a,b,c,d,e]
                     e  ()

 In Glas systems, lists are used for almost any sequential data structure - arrays, tuples, stacks, queues, deques, binaries, etc..
-Sparse lists, where elements are optional, are also useful in some contexts.
-However, direct representation of lists is awkward and inefficient for most use-cases.
-Thus, Glas systems will often use specialized representations under-the-hood, such as arrays or[finger-tree](https://en.wikipedia.org/wiki/Finger_tree) [ropes](https://en.wikipedia.org/wiki/Rope_(data_structure)).
+However, the direct representation of lists is awkward and inefficient for many use-cases.
+Thus, Glas systems use specialized representations under-the-hood, such as [finger-tree](https://en.wikipedia.org/wiki/Finger_tree) [ropes](https://en.wikipedia.org/wiki/Rope_(data_structure)).
+These structures must be preserved for serialization.

-Glas Object provides a few specialized nodes to support serialization of indexed lists (or any sufficiently list-like structure).
-Binary data is explicitly supported because it's the most common data type for interfacing between Glas systems and other systems.
+To preserve performance in context of serialization, Glas Object will also support common optimized representations of lists.

 * *array* - header (0x0A) followed by length (varnat + 1) then by that many value offsets.
-The varnat encoding of the offsets is denormalized so they're all the same width.
-All offsets are relative to just after the last one.
+The varnat encoding of offsets must be denormalized so they're all the same width.
+All offsets are relative to the final offset, i.e. a '0' offset would mean a value immediately following the array of offsets.
 Represents a list of values.
-* *short array* - header (0xA0-0xAF) encodes length of 1 to 16 items, otherwise as array.
 * *binary* - header (0x0B) followed by length (varnat + 1) then by that many bytes.
 Represents a list containing the binary data.
 Each byte corresponds to an 8-bit bitstring, msb to lsb.
+* *short array* - header (0xA0-0xAF) encodes a length of 1 to 16 items.
+Short for '0x0A (length)'.
-* *short binary* - header (0xB0-0xBF) encodes length of 1 to 16 items, otherwise as binary.
+* *short binary* - header (0xB0-0xBF) encodes length of 1 to 16 bytes.
+Short for '0x0B (length)'.
-* *concat* - header (0x0C) followed by offset to a list, then immediately by the remainder value.
-This is logically equivalent to substituting the unit terminal from the list with the remainder.
-(Usually, the remainder is also a list, resulting in logical concatenation.)
+* *concat* - header (0x0C) is followed by offset to left list, then by right value (usually a list).
+Logically concatenates left list onto right value.

-        concat (A, AS) B = (A, concat AS B) concat ()      B = B
+        concat () y = y

-Indexing of concat nodes will additionally rely on inserting some *list take* nodes (from *Accessors*) to cache size information.
+        concat (x,xs) y = (x, concat xs y)

+A rope structure is constructed from concat nodes and list-take nodes (to cache size info) with array or binary binary fragments (instead of individual list elements) at the leaves.
+A finger-tree rope is a rope structure that is balanced in such a way that access to the first and last items requires constant time.
+See *Encoding Finger Tree Ropes*.

 ### References

 Glas Object supports internal references within a glob file, and external references between glob files.

-* *external ref* - header (0x03) followed by 64-byte secure hash (SHA3-512) of another glob.
+* *external ref* - header (0x02) followed by 64-byte secure hash (SHA3-512) of another glob.
+* *external bin* - header (0x03) followed by 64-byte secure hash (SHA3-512) of binary value.
 * *internal ref* - header (0x88) followed by offset to later value within current glob.

-Internal ref nodes are useful for structure sharing within a glob, and external refs can control memory use and support structure sharing between globs.
-External refs must be combined with *Accessors* to support fine-grained structure sharing, i.e. sharing component values between globs.
+Internal ref nodes are useful for structure sharing within a glob, while external refs can control memory use and support structure sharing between globs.
+Binary references are intended to simplify reflection and integration with external tools.
+References can be combined with *Accessor* nodes for fine-grained sharing.

-*Note:* I originally wanted to support an offset into external refs, but that greatly complicates precise GC analysis and other tooling.
-Instead, we can support a pattern for random access if we want one.

 ### Accessors

 Accessors support fine-grained structure sharing between globs.
 For example, we may define a common dictionary then use accessors to reference individual definitions.

-* *path select* - headers use same encoding of path bits as stem nodes (ttt = 100), followed by an offset to the target value.
+* *follow* - headers (0x80-0x9F) use same encoding of path bits as stem nodes (except ttt = 100), followed by an offset to the target value.
 Represents the value reached by following the path into target.
-* *list drop* - header (0x08) followed by count (varnat + 1) then by offset to right-associative sequence of pairs.
-Returns value from dropping 'count' pairs from the sequence.
+* *drop*  - header (0x08) followed by count (varnat + 1) then by offset ot value.
+Equivalent to following a path of count '1' bits.
-* *list take* - header (0x09) followed by count (varnat + 1) then immediately by a right-associative sequence of pairs.
-Returns a list containing 'count' elements from the sequence and terminating in unit.
-Useful to cache information about list length.
+* *take* - header (0x09) followed by count (varnat + 1) then by a right-associative sequence of pairs.
+Equivalent to a sublist from taking the first count items.

+        take 0 _ = ()
+        take n (x,xs) = (x, take (n-1) xs)

-The 'path select' nodes include 'internal reference' (node 0x88 - select an empty path).
+The 'path select' nodes include the internal reference (0x88) via selecting the empty path.
 All path select nodes use a reference to the target value, but an inline value can effectively be expressed via zero offset.

-The 'list drop' and 'list take' operators won't check whether the list has a valid termination, but do require that lists are formed of pairs.

 ### Annotations